Dcamy/iBot/ichain_resources/viral.md

 This isn't just a contest; it's your ticket to digital stardom and crypto riches!
 So fire up those neural networks, crank out those deepfakes, and let's create some content that'll make the internet implode!

 Are you ready to become the next iChain viral sensation?
-The cameras are rolling, the AI is humming, and the tokens are waiting!
+The cameras are rolling, the AI is humming, and the SGC are waiting!
 Action! 🎭💰🚀

 #iChainVideoChallenge #AICreativity #MemesIntoMillions #ViralWealthfare #DirectorsBecomeWhales